 Outside the church, in the Place Saint-Germain-des-Prés, is a casting of the sculpture Le Prométhée by Ossip Zadkine (1890-1967), showing Prometheus bringing fire to the people, as he did in ancient Greek mythology.

 (See also: Zadkine’s sculptures in Paris.)

 Like many other streets and squares in Paris, the Place Saint-Germain-des-Prés still has an ornate dark green Wallace Fountain from the 1870s.
-The building on the far left in this photo, 42 rue Bonaparte (with the café Le Bonaparte on the ground floor), is where the author Jean-Paul Sartre lived from 1947 to 1962, in an apartment with a view of the church.
+The building on the far left in this photo, 42 rue Bonaparte (with the café Le Bonaparte on the ground floor), is where the author Jean-Paul Sartre lived from 1947 to 1962, in a fourth-floor apartment with a view of the church.

 Location, aerial view and photos on monumentum.fr.

 My photos in this post are from 2014.
 I revised the text in 2019.

 See more posts about the Saint-Germain-des-Prés quarter in Paris.